 - Create an economic plan to find out how you could monetize your telehealth application.

-- Plan the budget, profit and loss statement, revenue streams, and provide estimates for project implementation.
+- Plan the budget, profit and loss statement, revenue streams, and provide estimates for software development.

 The discovery stage usually takes three to six weeks and costs approximately $10,000.
 Once completed, you will receive a go-to-market strategy plan, a timeline for key development stages, and a detailed understanding of how your application will operate.

 Proof Of Concept

 This stage includes the creation of a basic solution.
 We will design your solution and collect feedback from your healthcare employees, institutional partners, and potential customers.
 At the conclusion of this stage, you will have a better understanding of your solution, and we will be able to begin development.

 This process usually takes two weeks to complete and costs at least $12,000.You may, however, choose to skip this step as it is not mandatory.